ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 * Check that you have not dropped connection to the Mini-PCs WiFi hotspot.

 ### Cannot connect Nina to ABP
 * Check which driver you select.
 Use the ASCOM Alpaca drivers over the ASCOM drivers.
 If you have ABP broadcasing on all interfaces (default) you may have 4 versions of it available.
 Don't use @160.254.253.159.
-You can limit what IP it uses by setting the field `alpaca_ip_address` in `driver/config.toml` to something like.
+* You can limit what IP Address the driver exposes the Alpaca Service on, by setting the field `alpaca_ip_address` in `driver/config.toml`.
+To limit the Alpaca Service only to applications that are running on the Mini-PC (ie no remote applications), set it the following.
 ```
 alpaca_ip_address = '127.0.0.1'
 ```